 A rare, but severe condition, reported in children and adolescents approximately 2 to 4 weeks after the onset of COVID-19, likely due to a postinfectious inflammatory process.
 The syndrome has a strong temporal association with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection.
+The syndrome appears to be the result of a delayed immune response to SARS-CoV-2 infection with disease peaks following pandemic peaks by 2 to 5 weeks.
 Also known as PIMS, multisystem inflammatory syndrome in children (MIS-C), pediatric inflammatory multisystem syndrome temporally associated with SARS-CoV-2 (PIMS-TS), as well as other variations.

 The syndrome shares common features with Kawasaki disease and toxic shock syndrome, but case definitions vary.
 Most patients have fever, as well as features of shock, cardiac involvement (e.g., elevated cardiac markers, congestive heart failure, cardiac dysfunction, myocarditis, coronary artery dilatation or aneurysm, hypotension, pericardial effusion, mitral regurgitation), gastrointestinal symptoms (e.g., abdominal pain, vomiting, diarrhea), and significantly elevated inflammatory markers.
 Additional clinical and laboratory characteristics including thrombocytopenia, fatigue, headache, myalgia, sore throat, and lymphadenopathy have been suggested to refine the case definition.
 Mucocutaneous findings may be present, many of which overlap with Kawasaki disease.